zhaoyul/aposd-vs-clean-code/README.md

  * First make it work.
  * Then make it right.

 In your book you claim (falsely) that TDD is a kind of hacking because it is tactical, and there is no obvious time to do design.
 On the contrary, TDD is both tactical and strategic.
 It is tactical because it is focussed upon the current task at hand.
 But it is strategic for at least two reasons.
 First, there is the frequent refactoring step during which the programmer(s) consider design options.
 Secondly, the production code must be designed to be testable.
 This is a natural outcome of writing the test first.
-You cannot create a module that's hard to test if you write the tests first.
-And a module that is easy to test _is_ easy to test because it is decoupled.
+You cannot create a class that's hard to test if you write the tests first.
+And a class that is easy to test _is_ easy to test because it is decoupled.

 Now I'm not going to tell you that TDD is sufficient.
 I'm not going to tell you that we who pratice TDD don't also lay back in the hammock and consider design.
 We do.
 All the old wive's tales about TDD being the only design tool you need are baloney.
 Of course we consider design and architecture.
 We don't spend months, weeks, or even days on it; but we do think the problems through.

 And then, of course, there comes the day when you realize you've chosen the wrong design.
 This happens to everyone, even those of us who plan their designs for months.
 This is a natural result of customers wanting to make changes that the developers could not predict.

 The great thing about TDD is that the discipline produces a suite of tests that you can trust with your life.
 And therefore you can easily refactor the design of the system in small increments without breaking anything.

 I could go on.
 I have gone on.
 I've written several books on the topic.
 The most complete one is _Clean Craftsmanship_.
 You might want to give it a look.  ;-)